 An Expert in Combining Cybersecurity Components

 Another type of a cybersecurity expert is a person who is able to piece together components from various security domains into a cohesive entity, be it a solution to a particular problem or an overall security program.
-This type of an expert is sometimes called an architect, as he or she is able to design a greater whole from the individual building blocks.
+This type of an expert is sometimes called an architect, as they are able to design a greater whole from the individual building blocks.

 Security architecture could be listed as one of security domains.
 Yet, I see it as an overarching skill that typically stems from the experience of succeeding and failing at integrating security controls with each other.
 In the best case, such expertise is paired with the business savvy I mentioned above.